Advanced orders

 position_idis supplied (a position belongs to a single instrument, regardless of OMS). - Adapter

 submit_order_listimplementations vary.
 Some iterate orders per leg and resolve each order's owninstrument_idagainst the venue API; others still build the batch request around the list's representativeinstrument_idand will misroute non-first orders.
-Treat mixed-instrument lists as adapter-specific; verify the target adapter's behaviour before relying on it.
-Backtesting and custom strategy code that handle multi-leg routing in user space remain the safest path today.
+Treat mixed-instrument lists as adapter-specific; verify the target adapter's behavior before relying on it.
+Backtesting and strategy‑managed routing avoid relying on an adapter's mixed‑instrument batch behavior.

 Contingency types